1cbyc/emem_network_analyzer/README.md

 sudo ./emem_network_analyzer
 ```

-let me come back later to this analyzer. i will
+let me come back later to this analyzer. i willfix some crazy logic and functionalities to the packet_analysis